 Do not try to mask odors with other odors.
 You may like the smell of candles or incense, but a potential buyer might not like lavender and eucalyptus.
 In the same way that you want a neutral color palette on your walls, you will also need a palette of neutral scents for your air.

 Opening windows and doors can ventilate the house, but the weather may not make this possible.
+Improve air quality with this air filter 16x25x4.
+Smoke, pollen, dust, dander, and mold don’t stand a chance against the powerful electrostatic charge of this pleated filter.
 An indoor air filter can remove particles and eliminate persistent odors is advisable.

 Finally, let’s talk about the most profitable jobs that could give your home a competitive advantage.